erenyusufduran/path/12-react/README.md

 Context API basically allows components everywhere in the three to read state that a context shares.

+When you have a small sized application like `worldwise project`, and performance is never going to be an issue, then the context API is a great tool indeed.

 - System to pass data throughout the app **without manually passing props** down the tree.
 - Allows us to '**broadcast**' **global state** to the entire app.
   1. **Provider:** gives all child components access to value